Akbram98/Spotify-Microservices/README.md

 ## Description

- Developed a backend java API by leveraging Spring Boot to utilize two microservices for managing user profiles and favorite playlists.
-To achieve this, two databases were used for the backend: mongoDB and neo4j.
-The neo4j database was used to store user profile data and interactions/relationships, while mongoDB was used to store a collection of songs.
-After setting up the backend, the microservices were implemented to include a number of REST API endpoints which were then used to enable communication between the two backend servers via CRUD operations.
-Maven was used to compile and run these microservices, where it was then be possible to use these services by utilizing http requests via the port number specified.
+Developed a backend Java API using Spring Boot to implement two microservices for managing user profiles and favorite playlists.
+The architecture incorporates:

+- **Databases**: Utilized Neo4j for storing user profile data and interactions/relationships, and MongoDB for storing song collections.
+- **Microservices**: Created RESTful API endpoints for each microservice to handle CRUD operations, facilitating seamless communication between the services.
+- **Integration**: Employed Maven for compiling and running the microservices, enabling interaction through HTTP requests on specified ports.
+This setup allows efficient management of user profiles and playlists, leveraging advanced database technologies to support dynamic data handling and user interaction.
 For more info on specific features see [here](https://github.com/Akbram98/Spotify-Microservices/blob/main/project_phase1.pdf).

 ## Getting Started